-Many job seekers are concerned about providing their social security numbers (SSN) when completing job applications.
-State laws vary on what information can be collected from applicants, and most states don't prohibit companies from asking for social security numbers.
+Many job seekers are concerned about providing their Social Security numbers (SSN) when completing job applications.
+State laws vary on what information can be collected from applicants, and most states don't prohibit companies from asking for Social Security numbers.

-However, you have the right to decide whether or not you feel comfortable giving out your social security number—just keep in mind that it may impact your chance of getting hired.
+However, you have the right to decide whether or not you feel comfortable giving out your Social Security number—just keep in mind that it may impact your chance of getting hired.

-However, several states have prohibited or limited the use of credit checks for job applicants.
+In addition, several states have prohibited or limited the use of credit checks for job applicants.
 Most employers that do conduct these checks do not do so until you are further along in the hiring process than the initial application.

-When Employers Can Ask for Your Social Security Number
+When Can Employers Ask for Your Social Security Number?

-Employers are permitted to ask applicants for their social security numbers in all states.
-Several states including New York, Connecticut, and Massachusetts require employers to put safeguards like encryption in place to protect the privacy of job seekers.
+Employers are permitted to ask applicants for their Social Security numbers in all states.
+Several states, including New York, Connecticut, and Massachusetts, require employers to put safeguards like encryption in place to protect the privacy of job seekers.

 Your Options for Filling Out the Application

-Just because you are asked for your social security number, does not mean you are obligated to give it out.
-It is important for job seekers to know that they are not legally required to provide their social security numbers to employers, with the exception of government and national security related jobs or jobs that require a credit check.
+Just because you are asked for your Social Security number, does not mean you are obligated to give it out.
+It is important for job seekers to know that they are not legally required to provide their Social Security numbers to employers, with the exception of government and national security-related jobs or jobs that require a credit check.

-Add an Explanation.
-You may be able to explain in your application that you do not feel comfortable giving them your social security number at this point in the job application process.
-However, keep in mind that if any job listing requires your social security number and you do not list it, your application may not be considered.
+- Add an explanation.
+You may be able to explain in your application that you do not feel comfortable giving them your Social Security number at this point in the job application process.
+However, keep in mind that if any job listing requires your Social Security number and you do not list it, your application may not be considered.

-You May Be Able to Leave it Blank.
+- You may be able to leave it blank.
 If you are filling out a job application, you may be able to skip the section where they ask for your SSN.
-Or make a notation that you would be willing to share your social security number once you are being seriously considered for employment.
+Or make a notation that you would be willing to share your Social Security number once you are being seriously considered for employment.

-You Could Edit What You List.
+- You could edit what you list.
 Another option is to list the last four digits as 0000.
 Of course, employers might choose to screen out applicants who do not comply with their request for information.

 When You Have to List Your Social Security Number

-Before filling in your social security number, make sure you are on the company’s legitimate site.
+If giving your Social Security number is a required field on an online application, leaving the answer blank may not be an option.
+Before filling in your Social Security number, make sure you are on the company’s legitimate site.
 If you are applying for the job through a job search site, consider researching or calling the company before applying to confirm that the posting is legitimate.